2022-23 All-World boys basketball: Meet the player of the year finalists and see the rest of the first team, second team and honorable mention selections

 Owasso * Fr.

-Averaged 18.3 points, 5 rebounds and 2.3 assists to help the Rams reach the 6A semifinals for the first time since 2013.
+Averaged 18.3 points, 5.0 rebounds and 2.3 assists to help the Rams reach the 6A semifinals for the first time since 2013.
 Captured MVP honors after leading Owasso to the Bill Hanson Memorial Tournament title.
 Had 37 points and 10 rebounds in a win over Kansas 6A state champion Blue Valley Northwest 55-47 on Jan.
 22 at Pittsburg, Kansas.
 Shot 43% on 3s and 89% on free throws.
 Scored 39 in a win over Union on Feb.
-7. Career totals: 79 games, 1,144 points, 356 assists, 159 rebounds, 154 steals.
+7.

 College: Uncommitted